JDM95aus/OpenSource-TerraCore/Prototype files/noteFORengineers.md

 ## Current Status: Advanced R&D Phase

 Treat this as serious research and development, not a completed solution.
 While designs are engineered to function, this remains experimental.
-Do not let it distract from primary employment or projects.

 ## The Three-Tier Development Framework